John Smyth (English theologian): Exile in Holland

 It has been suggested by W. T. Whitley that Smyth may have coined such well-known theological terms as Pedobaptist.

-In February 1610, Smyth and other church members wrote a letter to a Mennonite community in Waterland to join their movement.
-This resulted in his excommunication from the church by Thomas Helwys.
-Smyth and part of the church joined a Mennonite church, while Helwys and part of the church returned to England to found the first permanent Baptist church there, in 1612.
-The churches that descended from Helwys were of the General Baptist persuasion.
-Baptist historian Tom J. Nettles argues that Helwys and his group "earned the name General Baptists" because they "claimed that Christ died for all men rather than for the elect only".
+In February 1610, Smyth and members of the church wrote a letter to a Mennonite community in Waterland to join their movement.
+Thomas Helwys, who was a joint-pastor, did not support this action, because, like other Protestants, he considered the Anabaptists as heretical and radical.
+He also wanted to reform England, not stay in Holland.
+Then Helwys excommunicated Smyth and other Puritans for heresy.
+They joined a Mennonite church, while Helwys and the church returned to England, and reestablished themselves not at Gainsborough, but in London, in 1612.
+The churches that descended from the Gainsborough church were of the General Baptist persuasion because, as the Baptist historian Tom J. Nettles argues that, Helwys and his group "earned the name General Baptists" because they "claimed that Christ died for all men rather than for the elect only".
 This is seen as a step away from fully Calvinist commitments.

 Death

 He died from dysentery on 28 August 1612 in Amsterdam.